 Stephen Hawking died on March 14, 2018.
-He was a genius of astronomy with incredible discoveries and predictions but some of his conclusions were light years from reality.
+He was a genius of astronomy with incredible discoveries and predictions, but some of his conclusions were light-years from reality.

 (Origin of the Universe, chapter 6.5)

-What we have learned from the Biblical Hebrew references to the Origin of the Universe is: The fashioning of a firm and stable heavenly canopy from swirling particles—Big Bang has begun.
+What we have learned from the Biblical Hebrew references to the Origin of the Universe is The fashioning of a firm and stable heavenly canopy from swirling particles—Big Bang has begun.

 We are unlocking Bible meaning by deepening our understanding of Biblical Hebrew.
 We’re looking at all the contours of each Hebrew word to see how each piece is profiled and intricately assembled with other Biblical Hebrew words.
 We’re seeing how discoveries by Stephen Hawking assemble with he puzzle.

-Here are two Strong’s definitions that will put us on the right track with deeper meaning of crooked.
+Here are two Strong’s definitions that will put us on the right track with the deeper meaning of crooked.

 בָּרִיחַ bârîyach baw-ree’-akh; or בָּרִחַ; (shortened) from H1272 (בָּרַח); a fugitive, i.e. the serpent (as fleeing), and the constellation by that name: